| Parishioners of

 The annual income from the charity is distributed to 12 senior members of

-benefits from the charity they continue to do so.
+the parish in the form of a Christmas present.
 One fourteenth part of the annual income goes to St Mary's

 church. |